top of page

 In AD 121, in the land of the civitas ‘tribe’ Cananefates who dwelled in the area between the mouths of the rivers Flevum (Rhine) and Helinium (Haringvliet), the Romans founded the most northern capital of the Roman Empire on the Continent, namely Forum Hadriani also known as Municipium Aelium Cananefatium.
 Commonly abbreviated, something the Romans loved to do, to MAC.
 MAC was located near the present-day city of The Hague, and had an estimated 5,000 inhabitants.
 The nearest other town was Noviomagus, modern Nijmegen in the Netherlands, with also an estimated 5,000 inhabitants.

 Nota I – If you think the presence of the Roman Empire was merely a burden for the Frisians, this was not the case.
-It meant more trade possibilities, like woolen cloth, salt and probably dairy products, but also Frisian warriors enrolled the army as soldier.
-Read our post Frisian mercenaries in the Roman Army.
+It meant more trade possibilities, like woollen cloth, salt and probably dairy products, but also Frisian warriors enrolled the army as soldier.
+Read our blog post Frisian mercenaries in the Roman Army.

 Further reading